tupartan/aoc23/README.md

 ## Day 2
 ### Coding in the middle of the forest
 Today I was able to jump in to this only in the later afternoon.
 In addition to my day job I have a hobby, or some might call it a  profession, which obligates me to be in the middle of forest once or twice a year.
 Luckily I have pretty decent accommodation and good wifi so I have a good setup for solving todays puzzle.
 Coding parts today were simple and straight forward; rules of the puzzle were not, so first part of the puzzle took more time than it needed, but second part was easy and no need to stay until midnight.

+## Day 3
+### Not funny
+7 minutes before midnight I solved this.
+After a weekend in the middle of the forest, I was looking forward to relax and enjoy a peaceful evening.
+Sod it.
+I was determined to solve today's puzzle, but even though with valid approach, extensive testing, fixing and testing, fixing I finally got there with first puzzle.
+It took me a lot of time.
+Luckily second part was just minor adjustements (krhm. hacks) so still, but barely, in target.
+Good night.